dren39/covid19-updater-app/README.md

 ## Installation

-This application requires having Node and React installed on your machine.\
+This application requires having Node and React installed on your machine.
+For best use experience please use with Chrome Browser.\
 Clone this repository to your local machine and navigate to the app file in your terminal.\
 Run `npm install` to install the required dependencies.\
 Run `npm start` to start up the React application.